-By freedom of mind we mean the ability to liberate oneself from narrow-minded and conventional wisdoms, to value the authenticity of ideas and experiences in whatever shape they may come, and to appreciate and seek fresh perspectives on old ideas; in short, the ability to think outside the box.
+By freedom of mind, we mean the ability to liberate oneself from narrow-minded and conventional wisdom, to value the authenticity of ideas and experiences in whatever shape they may come, and to appreciate and seek fresh perspectives on old ideas; in short, the ability to think outside the box.

 The studies are usually undertaken one course (unit/module) at a time, with an examination or essay at the end of each individual course.
 Courses can be anything from 2–20 weeks long.

-Exception is BSc International Business where most courses run in parallel.
+The exception is the BSc International Business where most courses run in parallel.

 A large part of the learning process takes place outside the classroom as students read and discuss the course material with each other.
 Students are trained to efficiently assess large amounts of information.
 Study techniques are taught in the classroom and also by study advisors and through workshops.

-Cooperative and team-based learning activities can be challenging and confronting for some students, especially in an internationally diverse setting as LUSEM.
-Some students prefer to work independently, some may have communication difficulties when working in groups and others can feel less confident with their English language abilities.
-To ensure that all students are given the best possible experience learning, we offer academic skills services.
+Cooperative and team-based learning activities can be challenging for some students, especially in an internationally-diverse setting like LUSEM.
+Some students prefer to work independently, some may have communication difficulties when working in groups and others can feel less confident with their English-language abilities.
+To ensure that all students are given the best possible learning experience, we offer academic skills services.

 Case studies and guest speakers

 The teaching methods that are used focus on the critical analysis of the course content with the use of real case studies, wherever possible.
 International guest lecturers and speakers from business, government, NGOs and research regularly feature as part of the curriculum to further connect studies to the professional world.